From Set Convergence to Pointwise Convergence: Finite-Time Guarantees for Average-Reward Q-Learning with Adaptive Stepsizes: From Average-Reward RL to the Seminorm Bellman Equation

 A sufficient condition for Assumption \ref{as:seminorm-contraction} to hold is

 where $\|\cdot\|_{\text{TV}}$ denotes the total variation distance.
 In this case, Assumption \ref{as:seminorm-contraction} is satisfied with $\beta=\max_{(s,a),(s',a')} \|p(\cdot \mid s,a) - p(\cdot \mid s',a')\|_{\text{TV}}$.
-This condition is adopted from standard MDP theory textbooks \cite{puterman2014markov}, where it was used to study the convergence of relative value iteration \cite[Proposition 6.6.1 and Theorem 6.6.2]{puterman1995markov}.
-Since the goal of this work is to establish the convergence rate for $Q$-learning in the span seminorm contraction setting, we do not attempt to relax Assumption \ref{as:seminorm-contraction}, or the one presented in (\ref{as:alternative}).
-Nevertheless, we include a discussion in Section \ref{sec:conclusion} on potential approaches for analyzing $Q$-learning when Assumption \ref{as:seminorm-contraction} is not satisfied.
+This condition is adopted from standard MDP theory textbooks \cite{puterman2014markov}, where it was used to study the convergence of relative value iteration \cite[Proposition 6.6.1 and Theorem 6.6.2]{puterman2014markov}.
+Since the goal of this work is to establish the convergence rate for $Q$-learning in the span seminorm contraction setting, we do not attempt to relax Assumption \ref{as:seminorm-contraction}.
+Nevertheless, we include a detailed discussion in Section \ref{sec:discussion} on potential approaches for analyzing $Q$-learning when Assumption \ref{as:seminorm-contraction} is not satisfied.

-Under Assumption \ref{as:seminorm-contraction}, we have the following result, which shows that the Bellman equation (\ref{eq:Bellman}) can be equivalently written as a seminorm fixed-point equation.
+Under Assumption~\ref{as:seminorm-contraction}, we have the following result, which shows that the Bellman equation~(\ref{eq:Bellman}) can be equivalently expressed as a fixed-point equation under the span seminorm.

 \begin{lemma} Under Assumption \ref{as:seminorm-contraction}, we have

 \end{lemma}

 The proof of Lemma \ref{le:solution_same} is presented in Appendix \ref{ap:le:solution_same}.
 As a result of Lemma \ref{le:solution_same}, the seminorm fixed-point equation